HedvigBring/Simple-plant-helper-with-a-useless-button/README.md

 ### Objective

 I decided on this particular project to be able to keep better track of my plants and their needs.
 Having clear readings and access to past data will make it easier to determine what the plants need and what they thrive from.
-To facilitate this in the best way possible, I choose to monitor temperature, air humidity and soil moisture, as these three are vital for a lot of plants.
+To facilitate this in the best way possible, I chose to monitor temperature, air humidity and soil moisture, as these three are vital for a lot of plants.
 The device should give better insight for people who are struggling with knowing when to water their plants, or why their plants are dying in general.

 ### Material